FAQS: Catalog Help

 To search the catalog for films on your subject, use the Keyword search.
 Include the word "documentary" and any other terms that describe your subject.

-Please see the list of subject librarians.
+Please see this list of subject librarians and data services librarians.

 The call number alone is not enough to find a book.
 You also need to note the location.
 The Libraries use the same call number system across multiple collections in multiple libraries.